Find industry contacts & talent representation

 No, he is not.
 Hill's character in Forgetting Sarah Marshall was named Matthew.
 In Get Him to the Greek, his character's name is Aaron Green.
 Visually, the main difference between Aaron and Matthew, asides from the obvious wardrobe differences, is the new character's shorter hair, which can be viewed here.

 No. There are over 40 songs present in the movie, the complete list can be found here with scene descriptions.

-The Unrated Version that is featured on both the DVD and Blu-ray releases in the States, runs approx. five and a half minutes longer than the Theatrical Version and features several scene extensions that were cut out for the cinematical release.
+The unrated version that is featured on both the DVD and Blu-ray releases in the US, runs approximately five and a half minutes longer than the theatrical version and features several scene extensions that were cut out for the cinematical release.
 A detailed comparison between both versions with pictures can be found here.

 Find showtimes, watch trailers, browse photos, track your Watchlist and rate your favorite movies and TV shows on your phone or tablet!